Velocidex/velociraptor-web/content/docs/getting-started/cloud.md

 ?
 What is the public DNS name of the Frontend (e.g. www.example.com): www.example.com
 ?
 Enter the Google OAuth Client ID?
 1234xxxxxx.apps.googleusercontent.com ?
 Enter the Google OAuth Client Secret? qsadlkjhdaslkjasd ?
+Are you using Google Domains DynDNS?
+Yes
+?
+Google Domains DynDNS Username XXXXXXXXX
+?
+Google Domains DynDNS Password YYYYYYYYY
+?
 Path to the datastore directory. (/tmp)
+?
+GUI Username or email address to authorize (empty to end):mic ?
+GUI Username or email address to authorize (empty to end):
 ```

+The DynDNS Username and Password field simply contain the values
+generated earlier by the Google Domains console.

+The configuration allows you to add authorized usernames at this
+stage.
+Note that username authorization is written to the data store
+and so it will only work on the same machine we are deploying to.
+If
+you are creating the configuration on another machine, you will need
+to explicitely add users later as demonstrated below.

 Now we can start the Velociraptor frontend: